PlanetHunters/tkmatrix/paper/paper.md

 The tool has successfully been used in professional first-level scientific research to assess the detectability of possible transiting exoplanets around Hot-Subdwarfs [@vangrootel:2021].

-HERE A CAPTION WITH THE PROGRAM FLOW

 # 2. Scientific cases

-The ``MATRIX ToolKit`` is specially designed to help the scientists develop a robust inject and recovery analysis on a given target star.
+The ``MATRIX ToolKit`` is specially designed to help the scientists develop a robust injection and recovery analysis on a given target star.
 This is needed in almost every exploration project that aims to define the strength of its search tools and pipelines.
+As a result, a table with numeric results and a default plot will be generated as by-products at the end of the execution.

 ## Single-phase inject and recovery
 The most usual way to study the ability of a given exoplanet search tool of finding new candidates is the